Allow-tap/shiny-barnacle/README.md

-Simple project to display how to integrate CI to your containerized application!
+Simple project to display how to integrate CI to your containerized application with github actions.